The University is committed to introducing sustainable procurement; it is a key element in both the Corporate Plan and the Carbon Reduction Plan.

 For further details of your requirements please refer to the guidance on the Environmental Agency web pages.

-If you have any questions regarding waste please contact Any Watts the University's Waste and Recycling Manager on 2045.
+If you have any questions regarding waste please contact the University's Waste and Recycling Manager on 2045.